kg-bias/kg-bias.github.io/index.md

 _Jieyu is a PhD candidate in the department of Computer Science at UCLA advised by Prof. Kai-Wei Chang.
 Her research interest lies in fairness of ML/NLP models.
 Their previous paper was awarded the EMNLP Best Long Paper Award (2017).
 More detail can be found at [her personal website](https://jyzhao.net/)._

+### <a id="program">Program (tentative)</a>

+KG-BIAS will be held virtually on June 25, 2020.
+Note that all times are in Pacific Time (PT).

+- 8.00-8.15:	Welcome
+- 8.15-9.00: Keynote + QA (Jahna Otterbacher)
+- 9.00-9.30: Invited paper + QA
+  - _Measuring social bias in knowledge graph embeddings_: Joseph Fisher, Dave Palfrey, Arpit Mittal and Christos Christodoulopoulos
+- 9.30-9.45: Break
+- 9.45-10.45: Paper presentations + QA
+  - _From Knowledge Graphs to Knowledge Practices: On the Need for Transparency and Explainability in Enterprise Knowledge Graph Applications_: Christine Wolf
+  - _Assessing Demographic Bias in Named Entity Recognition_: Shubhanshu Mishra, Sijun He and Luca Belli
+  - _Bias in Conversational Search: The Double-Edged Sword of the Personalized Knowledge Graph_: Emma Gerritse, Faegheh Hasibi and Arjen de Vries
+- 10.45-11: Break
+- 11.00-11.45: Keynote + QA (Jieyu Zhao)
+- 11.45-12.00: Break
+- 12.00-13.00: Panel and wrap-up

 ### <a id="topics">Topics</a>
 Topics of interest include, but are not limited to:
 * Ethics, bias, and fairness